youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 [...]
 ```

-The Date-Time of the creation of the ransom note give us a good time window to look for.
+The Date-Time of the creation of the first encrypted file / ransom note give us a good time window to look for.

 ## Getting the ransomware
 Lets search in the MFT what happened during the first 3 minutes after 4am on the 2021-01-07.

-In our case, we could search directly for Bytelocker.exe, but in some other situation have no garanties to know the name of the ransomware, it could be name anything.
+(In our case, we could search directly for Bytelocker.exe, but in some other situation have no garanties to know the name of the ransomware, it could be name anything.)

 ```bash